 Crafting organic waste for fashion

 Through rigorous and meticulous experimentation and the use of natural oils, waxes and organic compounds, the material they developed is water-resistant, flexible and strong.
-They enhanced the smell by using essential oils to develop a pleasant and unique scent of its own.
-The result is a fully commercial, market ready product that can be created in large quantities as a viable alternative to leather for the fashion industry.
+They enhanced the smell by using essential oils to develop a pleasant and unique scent of their own.
+The result is a fully commercial, market-ready product that can be created in large quantities as a viable alternative to leather for the fashion industry.

 To evidence the viability of SCOBY-compo, Riina O crafted a collection of bags and purses that each demonstrate a different technique for production, from traditional stitching to modular assembly and liquid moulding.

 Working closely with local industries, they aim to create a fully circular, closed-loop system where the organic waste material can be harvested, processed, sold and eventually home composted at the end of its life cycle, which rather than contaminating the environment, will nurture it.

 Information submitted by the maker and edited by the Future Materials Bank.

 Dr Elisa Mele, Senior Lecturer in Biomaterials, Loughborough University Dr Will Wise and Marc Gummer, Research Leader and Senior Lecturer, Institute for Creative Leather Technologies, University of Northampton Momo Kombucha and Wild Fizz Kombucha for supplying the bacterial cellulose from their kombucha production.

 Accessible to visitors of the Future Materials Lab